Kounteyo/Python_chatbot/README.md

 # Python_chatbot
-In this reposatory a python chatbot is created with two approaches:
+In this repository a python chatbot is created with two approaches:
 ## 1. Retrieval based Chat bots:
 A retrieval-based chatbot uses predefined input patterns and responses.
 It then uses some type of heuristic approach to select the appropriate response.
 It is widely used in the industry to make goal-oriented chatbots where we can customize the tone and flow of the chatbot to drive our customers with the best experience.